nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

   * :ref:`Background DFU <nrf_desktop_bootloader_background_dfu>`.
     In this scenario, the MCUboot either swaps the application images located on the secondary and primary slot before booting a new image (``swap mode``) or boots a new application image directly from the secondary image slot (``direct-xip mode``).
-    The swap operation significantly increases boot time after a successful image transfer, but an external flash can be used as the secondary image slot.
+    The swap operation significantly increases boot time after a successful image transfer, but external non-volatile memory can be used as the secondary image slot.

     You can use the MCUboot for the background DFU through the :ref:`nrf_desktop_config_channel` and :ref:`nrf_desktop_dfu`.
     The MCUboot can also be used for the background DFU over Simple Management Protocol (SMP).